ESAT Chemistry: Revision Notes

 Most testedC4.7

-This topic involves determining the stoichiometry of a chemical reaction by using experimental data, such as the masses of reactants or volumes of gases, to deduce the simplest whole-number mole ratio for the balanced equation.
+The stoichiometry of a reaction can be worked out from experimental data, such as the masses of reactants or volumes of gases, to deduce the simplest whole-number mole ratio for the balanced equation.

 Revise this topic ›Moles and Gas Volumes